Abefe-source/printf/README.md

-This is a group project on creating printf function and printing simple sentences
+This is a collaborative project between Ifode Wisdom and Adeola Olagoke for the ALX Software Engineering course.
+This repository consists of files that implement the printf function in C programming.